bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 *Whitespace* highlight group
 ----------------------------
-Another small, but extremely useful, enhancement is the [Whitespace](https://github.com/neovim/neovim/pull/6367) highlight group.
+Another small, but useful, enhancement is the [Whitespace](https://github.com/neovim/neovim/pull/6367) highlight group.

 Vim provides only a single highlight group `SpecialKey` that is used to